Effort to impeach Pervez Musharraf: Details

 On August 7, 2008, the Pakistan Peoples Party and the Pakistan Muslim League (N) agreed to ask Musharraf to get the Vote of Confidence from the National and Provisional Assemblies or step down, and began his impeachment.
 Asif Ali Zardari and Nawaz Sharif announced that the two parties would be sending a joint request asking that Musharraf step down, and that they would impeach him through the parliamentary process if he refused.
 Musharraf, however, said, "I will defeat those who try to push me to the wall.
 If they use their right to oust me, I have the right to defend myself."
 Upon hearing the news, Musharraf delayed his departure for the Beijing Olympics by a day, and it was later announced that he would be replaced at the opening ceremonies by Prime Minister Yousaf Raza Gilani.
 The government summoned the National Assembly for a session on August 11 to begin the impeachment proceedings.
 Capt.
 Wasif Syed, spokesman for the Pakistan People's Party, confirmed the announcement, saying, "A decision has been made that he has to go now, and all the parties have agreed on this point."
 To impeach Musharraf, the ruling coalition would have needed a two-thirds majority in the National Assembly, and it was not certain that they control the required number of votes.
 Musharraf had the option to fight his impeachment by dissolving parliament, although doing so could cause a backlash, and he would likely need the support of Pakistan's army to be successful.

-Zardari announced on TV that the impeachment would be under s.47 of the Pakistani Constitution.
+Zardari announced on TV that the impeachment would be under Article 47 of the Pakistani Constitution.
 This provides the process for impeachment, but he did not mention the grounds.
 The 2007 impeachment proceedings, which led to the imposition of emergency rule, were based upon the provisions prohibiting the President of Pakistan from holding "an office of profit" from the Pakistan Government.

 Pakistan's ruling coalition, on August 16, gave Musharraf a Tuesday, August 19 deadline to resign.
 Foreign Minister Shah Mehmood Qureshi said Musharraf must resign to avoid being impeached "by today or tomorrow, as there is no room for any delay".
 Defense Minister Ahmed Mukhtar announced that "the charge sheet will be presented in parliament by Tuesday."
 No president has ever been impeached in Pakistan's 61-year history.
 Presidential aides, however, said Musharraf refused to leave office under pressure.
 Meanwhile, Pakistan Peoples Party co-chairman Asif Zardari said that the next president of the country may very well be a woman, denying he was a presidential candidate: "I would have become the prime minister if I wished to become president."
 Nawaz Sharif said: "I am not personally interested.
 It should go to a person who actually enjoys the support of the people of Pakistan.
 I think best would be somebody from Balochistan of course there is a sense of deprivation in the province of Balochistan, perhaps that will be a better choice."